Online Pharmacies: The U.S. and China

 Pfizer Global Security used the search term “buy Viagra” to evaluate the companies and drugs that were being sold as Viagra.
 They found 22 sites.
 Nearly 80% of the sites they surveyed were selling counterfeits.
-They chemically evaluated these medications and guess what they found?
+They chemically evaluated these medications and found:

 Pfizer recommends that you ensure your website requires a valid prescription, ensure you see a U.S. address and phone number, and look for Verified Internet Pharmacy Practice Sites.

 Is it worth the risk of buying online?
 An international crackdown in 2014 found that many online pharmacies are not what they seem to be.
-Packages purportedly from Australia, Canada, New Zealand, and the U.K., actually contained drugs from other countries, including India, China, and Laos (Bluth, 2016).
-It is risky to buy medications online unless you have a prescription and you verify that that the pharmacy is a licensed pharmacy in the United States.
+Packages purportedly from Australia, Canada, New Zealand, and the UK actually contained drugs from other countries, including India, China, and Laos (Bluth, 2016).
+It is risky to buy medications online unless you have a prescription and you verify that the pharmacy is licensed in the United States.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.